GBRL97/SPOJ/README.md

 # SPOJ
-Some of my algorithms made ufor SPOJ
+Some of my algorithms made for SPOJ